noahkw/acmetk/docs/development.rst

 InfobloxClient Tests
 --------------------

-Tests the main functionality of the :class:`~acme_broker.client.challenge_solver.InfobloxClient` to set and delete DNS TXT records.
+Tests the main functionality of the :class:`~acmetk.client.challenge_solver.InfobloxClient` to set and delete DNS TXT records.
 The credentials except for the password need to be stored inside the *infoblox* section of the :code:`debug.yml`.
 The DNS servers and default views should also be changed to be compatible with the individual infrastructure.